python/cpython/Doc/library/traceback.rst

    Note that when locals are captured, they are also shown in the traceback.

-   *max_group_width* and *max_group_depth* control the formatting of exception groups.
+   *max_group_width* and *max_group_depth* control the formatting of exception groups (see :exc:`BaseExceptionGroup`).
 The depth refers to the nesting level of the group, and the width refers to the size of a single exception group's exceptions array.
 The formatted output is truncated when either limit is exceeded.